omidsaraf/home-Loan---Data-Engineering-Project/Metadata/Entry.md

 ### **3. Batch\_Metadata Table (For Batch Processing)**

-Batch jobs like loan disbursement and risk model calculations are logged here.
+This table captures metadata related to **batch jobs** such as loan disbursements, risk model calculations, etc.

 #### Sample Entries: